jasontsh/LeagueMatchAnalysis/README.txt

 This project is for statistical analysis for match durations in League of Legends.

-The source code (without constants) and the data is in the repository as well.
+We used R and java to get the data from RIOT's API.
+We concluded that better players finish their games quicker, and we reasoned that the players know how to close out the game and know when to forfeit.